jhwaffles/basicNLP/README.md

 With this initial processing complete we can move to the creation of our matrix of features.
 We produced two types of matrix, **Document-Term** and **TF-IDF**.

-### Document-Term Matrix

-Let each row $i$ represent a document processed according to the above steps and each column $j$ represent a unique word in the entirety of the cleaned dataset.
-An entry $(i, j)$ represents the count of word $j$ in document $i$.

-In our implementation we use single word n-grams for our calculations.

-### Term Frequency–Inverse Document Frequency Matrix
+### Document-term Matrix
+The document-term matrix is essentially a bag of words model that tracks the occurences of each word in each document, in this case, in each review.
+This model is basic and doesn't account for grammar or word order.

+### TF-IDF
-Unsurprisingly, the TF-IDF matrix is the product of two statistics, the term frequency and the inverse document frequency.
+The TF-IDF (term frequency-inverse document frequency) matrix tracks a different metric the TF-IDF, which is slightly more useful than just the word occurence.
+TF-IDF matrix is the product of two statistics, the term frequency and the inverse document frequency.
 The term frequency is a measure of how frequently a word appears in a document, there exist numerous calculations for both statistics and the below examples are from the _sklearn_ Python library, which we used for this project.

 The term frequency, as mentioned, is just the sum of the terms in any given document.